9 Animals Without Teeth! Toothless Animals Facts + Pictures

 Did You Know: The fastest turtle species on land can reach up to 3 MPH of speed!

-Turtles are the only toothless reptiles, and they use their strong beaks to chew and tear the meals before swallowing.
+Turtles are the only toothless reptiles, and they use their strong beaks to chew and tear meals before swallowing.

 It is worth mentioning that turtles hatch with one tooth, which is known as the egg-tooth.
 This particular tooth helps baby hatchlings break down the eggshell.